 The heart-specific proteome

 The main function of the heart is to pump blood and sustain the blood pressure needed for adequate circulation.
 The heart consists of a specialized form of striated muscle including cardiomyocytes as the main cell type.
-Transcriptome analysis shows that 73% (n=14409) of all human proteins (n=19670) are expressed in the heart and 387 of these genes show an elevated expression in heart compared to other tissue types.
+Transcriptome analysis shows that 68% (n=13733) of all human proteins (n=20162) are expressed in the heart and 419 of these genes show an elevated expression in the heart compared to other tissue types.

 The heart transcriptome

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the heart compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the heart compared to other tissues.
 As evident in Table 1, all genes elevated in heart are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in heart.
+The number of genes in the subdivided categories of elevated expression in heart.

 Protein expression of genes elevated in heart